 Comprehensive income (loss) is the change in net assets arising from transactions and other events and circumstances from non-owner sources.
-Financial assets that are classified as available for sale will have revaluation gains and losses included in other comprehensive income until the asset is removed from the balance sheet.
-At present, the Company has no available for sale financial assets.
+Financial assets that are classified as available-for-sale will have revaluation gains and losses included in other comprehensive income until the asset is removed from the consolidated statement of financial position.
+At present, the Company has no available-for-sale financial assets.